NodeOS/NodeOS/README.md

     ```

    By default it will generate some files that can be used with QEmu, compiled
    for your current machine architecture.
-You can be able to configure the build
+You can  configure the build
    process by passing some environment variables.
 For example, to force to build
    for 32 bits, use `PLATFORM=qemu_32 npm install` instead.

-5. Exec your fresh compiled NodeOS image:
+5. Exec your freshly compiled NodeOS image:

    ```bash
    npm start